 |Black chokeberries.
 (Aronia melanocarpa).
 (Photo: Wendy)|

 At least two species of chokeberries cultivated, black and red.
-Black chokeberry is a small, deciduous shrub native to North-American cold regions.
-It grows to about 5 to 8 feet tall and bears numerous small, about 1 cm in diameter fruits with relatively thick, pigmented skin in pendulous clusters.
+Black chokeberry is a small, deciduous shrub native to North American cold regions.
+It grows to about 5 to 8 feet tall and bears many small, about 1 cm in diameter, fruits with relatively thick, pigmented skin in pendulous clusters.

-Black chokeberries consist of significantly high amounts of phenolic flavonoid phyto-chemicals called anthocyanins.
-Total anthocyanin content is 1480 mg per 100 g of fresh berries, and proanthocyanidin concentration is 664 mg per 100 g (Wu et al. 2004, 2006).
+Black chokeberries consist of significantly high amounts of phenolic flavonoid phytochemicals called anthocyanins.
+Total anthocyanin content is 1,480 mg per 100 g of fresh berries, and proanthocyanidin concentration is 664 mg per 100 g (Wu et al. 2004, 2006).

-Cancer research on anthocyanins in black chokeberry preparations was first used to inhibit chemically induced cancer in the rat esophagus, and was found to reduce the disease severity by 30-60% and that of the colon cancer by up to 80%.
-Effective at initiation and promotion/progression stages of tumor development, these berries can be a practical research tool and hold a promising therapeutic resource since they contain the highest amount of anthocyanins among native North American berries [J. Agric.
+The tumor suppression activity works at a different level- at the initiation and promotion/progression stages of tumor development.
+Chokeberry extraction can be a practical research model, which holds a promising therapeutic resource since they contain the highest amount of anthocyanins among native North American berries [J. Agric.
 Food Chem.
 50 (12): 3495–500].

 Here are some serving tips: